Dark Energy with Logarithmic Cosmological Fluid: Introduction

-In this paper, we propose a dark energy model which can alleviate the fine-tuning problem substantially.
-Suppose a decaying cosmological term \cite{Overduin:1998zv} according to $1/a(t)^2$, where $a(t)$ is the scale factor of the Universe \cite{Ozer:1985ws,Chen:1990jw}.
-We regard it as the size of the Universe.
-This term decreases with the expansion of the Universe, and the current value is $\Lambda \sim 10^{-122}M_p^2,$ with $a_0\sim 10^{42} {\rm Gev}^{-1}$, where we assumed that its value at the Planck scale is of the order $M_p^2.$ Note that energy density of the cosmological constant from this value is very close too the critical density $\rho_{\rm cr,0}\simeq 10^{-122}M_p^4,$ and it has the potential of explaining the coincidence problem without fine-tuning.
+In this paper, we propose a dark energy model that can alleviate the fine-tuning problem substantially.
+Suppose that a cosmological term \cite{Overduin:1998zv} decaying according to $\Lambda_a\equiv1/a(t)^2$, where $a(t)$ is the scale factor of the Universe that we regard as the size of the Universe, exists \cite{Ozer:1985ws,Chen:1990jw}.
+This term decreases with the expansion of the Universe, and the current value is $\Lambda_a \sim 10^{-122}M_p^2,$ with $a_0\sim 10^{42} ~{\rm Gev}^{-1}$, where we have assumed its value at the Planck scale to be of the order $M_p^2.$ Note that the current value of energy density of this cosmological term is very close to the critical density $\rho_{\rm cr,0}\simeq 10^{-122}M_p^4$ and that it has the potential of explaining the coincidence problem without fine-tuning.
 Also, some theoretical background was given for such a decay \cite{Ozer:1985ws,Chen:1990jw}.
-On the other hand, the conservation of the Einstein tensor prevents the cosmological term to be varying in pure gravity.
+On the other hand, the conservation of the Einstein tensor prevents the cosmological term from varying in pure gravity.
 If matter contents are included, the varying cosmological constant term disrupts the matter continuity equations, which changes the predictions of the standard cosmology in the matter-dominated epoch \cite{Ozer:1985ws,Chen:1990jw}.
-However, if continuity equation is being enforced, $1/a^2$ term behaves exactly like the curvature constant term and it alone cannot yield an accelerating universe
+However, if the continuity equation is enforced, the $1/a^2$ term behaves exactly like the curvature constant term and it alone cannot yield an accelerating Universe